bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   error message in case of failure, empty string ('') otherwise.

               **qsize**: *int* or *None*
-                  the number of items in the plan queue after the plan was added if the operation was successful, *None* otherwise
+                  the number of items in the plan queue, *None* if request fails otherwise.

               **item**: *dict* or *None* (optional)
                   the inserted item.
 The item contains the assigned item UID.
-In case of error the item may be returned without modification (with assigned UID). *None* will be returned if request does not contain item parameters.
+In case of error the item may be returned without modification (with assigned UID). *None* is returned if request does not contain item parameters.
 ------------  -----------------------------------------------------------------------------------------
 Execution     Immediate: no follow-up requests are required.